alex-shpak/hugo-book/README.md

 # (Optional) If you have enabled BookComments for the site, you can disable it for specific pages.
 bookComments = true

-# (Optional) Set to 'false' to exclude page from search index.
+# (Optional) Set to 'true' to exclude page from search index.
-bookSearchExclude = true
+bookSearchExclude = false

 # (Optional) Set explicit href attribute for this page in a menu.
 bookHref = ''